awsdocs/aws-doc-sdk-examples/python/example_code/kinesis-analytics-v2/README.md

-# Kinesis code examples for the SDK for Python
+# Managed Service for Apache Flink code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Python (Boto3) to work with Amazon Kinesis.
+Shows how to use the AWS SDK for Python (Boto3) to work with Amazon Managed Service for Apache Flink.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Kinesis makes it easy to collect, process, and analyze video and data streams in real time._
+_Managed Service for Apache Flink processes and analyzes streaming data using SQL or Java._

 ## ⚠ Important